HunterCS-Ayzman/CSCI499/README.md

 ### Grading
 Please check out the [syllabus](./docs/Syllabus.pdf) for the course grade breakdown.
 For the particular grading rubric of each assignment, please check out the relevant section under [Requirements](#requirements).

+### Code of Conduct
+If you're participating in this course, you are expected to read and abide by our [code of conduct](/CODE_OF_CONDUCT.md).
+Please take a few minutes out of your day to do so.

 ### Resources

 * [lists](https://github.com/jnv/lists): Curated list of **general** awesome lists